The Reading List: Essential Books for Advocacy, Equity, and Wellbeing in Classical Music

 Indigenous and Native American Musicians

 Music historian Craig Harris explores more than five hundred years of Indigenous history, religion, and cultural evolution.
-Going well beyond powwow drums and wooden flutes, Indigenous music is shown to intersect with rock, blues, jazz, folk, reggae, hip-hop, classical music, and more, combining deep research with personal stories by nearly four dozen award-winning Indigenous musicians.
+Exploring how Indigenous music intersects with rock, blues, jazz, folk, reggae, hip-hop, classical music, and more, Harris combines deep research with personal stories by nearly four dozen award-winning Indigenous musicians.

 A multi-award-winning critical response to the "whiteness of sound studies," this groundbreaking book considers listening from both Indigenous and settler colonial perspectives.
 With case studies on Indigenous participation in classical music, musicals, and popular music, it examines structures of inclusion that reinforce Western musical values and offers powerful examples of Indigenous sovereignty in performance and art.